Pilou97/rock-n-rollup/doc/src/plugins/database.md

 # Database

-The `Database` plugin gives you an easier way to read and to write data to the durable state.
+The `Database` plugin gives you an easier way to read and write data to the durable state.

-The only thing things you need to use the database is to derive `Serialize` and `Deserialize` on your custom types, and you ready to go.
+You only need to use the database to derive `Serialize` and `Deserialize` on your custom types, and you ready to go.

 ```rust
 # extern crate rock_n_rollup;